Home » Birds

 When referring to chickens, we often use the words chickens and hens interchangeably when talking about the same bird.
 Are chickens and hens completely different birds?
 Do chickens and hens have different attributes?
 What are the significant differences and similarities between these two?
 This is what we will be looking to address here today.

-So, what are the major differences between a chicken vs hen?
-Chicken is the broad term for the species as a whole, whereas a hen is an adult female chicken of 6 months and older.
+So, what are the differences between a chicken vs hen?
+Chicken is the broad term for the species as a whole, whereas a hen is an adult female chicken of 6 months and older (that has begun laying eggs).
 The term chicken is therefore all-encompassing and can include roosters, cockerels, hens, and pullets.

 If there is any confusion between chickens and hens, let’s clear it up in the following sections.